Felipe Costa

 Fighter fingerprint

-Fight IQ and Cardio are the standout edges; opponents should expect their game plan to lean on these.
-Finishing is the lowest axis — exploit it.
+Fight IQ and Guard Play are the highest scored axes; expect the game plan to lean on this.
+Submission Threat is the lowest scored axis — a realistic place to attack.

 - Cardio90